4 family members die in apparent murder-suicide in Tennessee

 SOMERVILLE, Tenn.
-(AP) - Authorities in Tennessee are investigating the deaths of four family members in they said is an apparent murder-suicide.
+(AP) - Authorities in Tennessee are investigating the deaths of four family members in what they said is an apparent murder-suicide.

 Evidence indicated one person killed three family members then took their own life, the Fayette County Sheriff’s Office said.
 The deaths occurred Thursday.